adklu/GNULOCSYS/README.md

 Activate "History", to keep track of all changes.
 Or assign columns for quick input of meta information as status notes or comments for localization projects.

-Example for a connection to MySQL server iside of a network:
+Example for a connection to MySQL server inside of a network:
 1)
 change in the my.cnf file (etc/mysql) the line bind-address: bind-address=<type here the ip of the remote server>